doqedev/doqium/README.md

 # !!bad code!!
-decided to set the github to public so like here u go this was made a year ago
+decided to set the github to public so like here u go

+this was made a year ago where like i didnt know anything about webdesign or backend that much

 # doqium